flatironinstitute/sciware/02_Testing/slides.md

    * Pass all inputs as arguments, return outputs
    * Look for similar (repetitive) parts of code (mode argument)
 * Anything you're not sure about, tricky
-   * That you might try separately or interactively
+   * That you might try separately, interactively, in a debugger or REPL
 * Call these functions from tests and from "real" code